Freddie Freeman's World Series grand slam sparks a joyous family moment in a difficult year

 After nearly a week of rest and treatment, Freeman said his ankle “actually felt pretty good” heading into Game 1 against the Yankees.

-He showed it in the first inning when he legged out a triple — his first since June 1 — with help from Juan Soto misplaying his drive down the right field line.
+He showed it in the first inning when he legged out a triple — his first since June 1.

 Freeman is only the third player in baseball history to get a grand slam and a triple in a postseason game.
-Kaz Matsui, who did it in the 2007 NLDS, is the only other player to accomplish the feat since 1920.
+Kaz Matsui, who did it for Colorado against Philadelphia in a 2007 NLDS, is the only other player to accomplish the feat since 1920.

 But 36 years after another veteran Dodgers slugger hit a World Series Game 1-ending homer and limped around the bases in a frenzied Chavez Ravine, Freeman took the same hobbled jog in the deafening din of October celebrations.